This topic describes how to use the INSERT OVERWRITE and INSERT INTO statements to update table data.

 - If you perform multiple

-insert into partitionoperations in parallel but the specified partitions do not exist, only one partition is automatically created.
+insert into partitionoperations at the same time but the specified partitions do not exist, only one partition is automatically created.

 - If concurrent

-insert into partitionoperations are required, you must create a partition in advance to avoid issues caused by concurrent operations.
+insert into partitionoperations are performed, you must create a partition in advance to avoid issues caused by concurrent operations.